YiyaoShan/Documentation/Becoming a Document Sender.md

 A ***unique Idempotency-Key*** per sender application can be used to identify a unique publication.
 A second attempt would end up in code ```409 Conflict```.

-Attention that the Webservice doesn't verify the content or the business data of messages.
+Attention that the content or the business data of messages aren't verified.
 A publication is considered as a duplicate if it uses the same **Idempotency-Key, institution, and sender application** as another published message.
 It's the Document Sender's responsibility to take into account this aspect.

 ## Minimal publication example